DC Teen Promise Project

 - Should focus on reproductive development, prevention of sexually transmitted infections and unintended pregnancy, and teach about forms of sexual expression, healthy sexual and nonsexual relationships, gender identity and sexual orientation, communication, recognizing and preventing sexual violence, consent, and decision making.

 Our curriculum was created by OB/GYN and Pediatric resident doctors and medical students who were overseen by attending physicians.
 The curriculum was reviewed by sexual health education experts at GW’s School of Public Health and is based on OSSE (Office of the State and Superintendent of Education in D.C.) health standards and national FOSE (Future of Sex Education) education standards.
 The program is designed for students in grades 6 but can be adapted for different levels and types of learners, including those who are differently abled.

 Typically, the eight lessons are delivered periodically throughout a standard school semester.
 However, we often adapt the lessons as needed to provide comprehensive sexual health education in single-day events.
 For example, we have presented at community health fairs and done overnight retreats for local Girl Scout troops.

-For questions about the program or to volunteer, please contact Michelle Morse, District IV Program Manager at firstname.lastname@example.org
+For questions about the program or to volunteer, please contact Lily Penney, District IV Manager, at firstname.lastname@example.org.

 Additionally, if you are interested in bringing Teen Promise Project to your school or community please email email@example.com.